 To check if you have breached or exposed personal and public records, simply fill out a search form and run one of our free scans to instantly see what public records are available about you and what types of personally identifiable records we consider exposed.
 We will present you with a free summary report of your records and personal details to verify what information is being exposed.

 Absolutely.
 We encourage you to use one of our many free scans to instantly and safely check the types of information and records reported as breached or exposed.
 The lookup is entirely free.
-You will be presented with a comprehensive report summary of your identity profile, including data breach summary counts, exposed personal profile, and exposed public records.
+You will be presented with a comprehensive preliminary report summary of your identity profile, including data breach summary counts, exposed personal profile, and exposed public records.
 Additional information is available, for a fee.